-First steps in spatial data access, handling and analysis using QGIS and a smooth introduction to spatial coding with R
+Make your first steps in working with spatial data – from data access and collection to data handling and analysis – using QGIS.
+Learn, how to conduct your own spatial studies and get a smooth introduction to spatial coding with R.

 About The Book

 This textbook aims at students and researchers without any prior knowledge of spatial data analysis.